About International Relations as a Social Science (IRSS)

-This group is an invitation to push the boundaries of the discipline and to de-centre ourselves from the way we routinely do, think and speak IR.
-We aim to create a space open to approaches from other disciplines and to question IR's scientific status and what it means to study international issues from a social scientific perspective in the 21st century.
-From this perspective, we also aim to highlight IR’s epistemological assumptions as well as its social, economic or political underpinnings in order to foster conversations about the professional concerns IR scholars and students may face.
+We aim to create a space open to approaches from other disciplines and to question IR's scientific status, asking what it means to study international issues from a ‘social scientific’ perspective in the 21st century.
+From this perspective, we also aim to highlight IR’s epistemological assumptions and its social, economic or political underpinnings in order to foster conversations about the professional concerns IR scholars and students may face.

-In addition to sponsoring panels at the BISA annual conference, we welcome proposals for workshops or collaborations that further debates around disciplinary questions, particularly those that address IR’s assumptions, methods and contexts.
-Past proposals supported by the group include:
+In addition to sponsoring panels at the BISA annual conference, the convenors actively welcome proposals for workshops or collaborations that further debates around these questions.
+To become a member of our working group, please visit the 'become a member' page for more information.